andrijeski/telence/README.md

 - **LLM Providers:**\
   Integrates with OpenAI and Google Gemini for generating AI-powered responses.

+## Setting Up Your Telegram Bot
+To create a new bot, follow the [Telegram BotFather guide](https://core.telegram.org/bots#botfather) to generate an API key.

 ## Setup & Installation

 1. **Clone the Repository:**